Attentention Deficit Hyperactivity Disorder (ADHD) affects your:

 Can a GP diagnose ADHD in adults?

 General practitioners (GPs) and other front-line health providers may have helpful information and experience in identifying ADHD symptoms.
 However, to have a formal diagnosis of Adult ADHD you need a multidisciplinary approach.
-This includes your GP, Psychologist and/or Psychiatrist (for medication treatment options).
+This includes your GP, Psychologist and or Psychiatrist.

 Diagnosis of ADHD on its own is generally not covered under the NDIS.
 The reason for this is that it may be hard for someone with ADHD to meet the NDIS eligibility criteria as a severe and permanent disability.
 If you have ADHD and are likely to overcome the issue you are seeking financial help for, or are being successfully treated with medications, then you are unlikely to be eligible for NDIS.